Karthikkc123/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M03_ak.md

    ```powershell
    Connect-ExchangeOnline
    ```
-8. When you see the **Sign in** window, enter admin@&lt;YourTenant&gt;.onmicrosoft.com and sign-in with the credentials provided to you.
+8. When you see the **Sign in** window, enter admin@&lt;YourTenant&gt;.onmicrosoft.com and sign in with the credentials provided to you.

 9. Create a new room mailbox named **NY-TeamsRoom1** by running the following cmdlet (remember to replace your tenant name):